 Then the chief priests and the Pharisees called a meeting of the Sanhedrin.

-49 Then one of them, named Caiaphas, who was high priest that year, spoke up, "You know nothing at all!
 50 You do not realize that it is better for you that one man die for the people than that the whole nation perish.”

 51 He did not say this on his own, but as high priest that year he prophesied that Jesus would die for the Jewish nation,

-54 Therefore Jesus no longer moved about publicly among the Jews.
-Instead he withdrew to a region near the desert, to a village called Ephraim, where he stayed with his disciples.
+54 Therefore Jesus no longer moved about publicly among the people of Judea.
+Instead he withdrew to a region near the wilderness, to a village called Ephraim, where he stayed with his disciples.